john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**A function is a repeatable process or behavior that not only takes some input but returns some output.** A function is *repeatable* (i.e. can be called multiple times) and *determinate* (i.e. predictable).
+**A function is a readable and repeatable process or behavior that not only takes some input but returns some output.** A function is *repeatable* (i.e. can be called multiple times) and *determinate* (i.e. predictable).
 Functions are *modular* and are the fundamental building blocks of JavaScript that perform tasks or calculate values.
 A function is a semantic relationship between the input and the computed output (i.e. a relationship between what you put in and what you get out).

 </dd>
 </dl>